Wieworki/AaxisTest/README.md

 - php bin/console new:admin:user admin@admin.com admin

 ## Instructions
-Follow the next steps to test the app.
+After cloning the project and configuring the Database, execute the next commands to test the app.
 The easiest way to test the routes would be using Postman or a similar application

+Install the application vendors
+- composer install

 Generate the SSL keys (must have openSSL on server)
 - php bin/console lexik:jwt:generate-keypair